laurenthanhvo/foodcom-overpromise-analysis/README.md

 - **Y** = distribution of the feature among recipes with _missing_ ratings
 - **Δ** = mean(Y) – mean(X)

-We then compared the observed Δ to its null distribution under random label‐permutations.
+I then compared the observed Δ to its null distribution under random label‐permutations.

 ---